 The Treasurer is authorized by state statutes to participate in securities lending transactions.
-The Treasurer has authorized the custodial bank to act as a securities lending agent, lending securities to approved brokerdealers and banks.
+The Treasurer has authorized the custodial bank to act as a securities lending agent, lending securities to approved broker-dealers and banks.
 There are no restrictions regarding the amount of securities which may be lent.
 Securities under loan are maintained in the State's financial records.
 Corresponding liabilities are recorded at fair value.

-During the fiscal year ended June 30, 2008, the securities lending agent lent U.S. government securities held on behalf of the Treasurer and received U.S. government securities and cash as collateral.
+During the fiscal year ended June 30, 2009, the securities lending agent lent U.S. government securities held on behalf of the Treasurer and received U.S. government securities and cash as collateral.
 Borrowers were required to deliver and maintain collateral for each loan with a market value that is not less than 100 percent of the market value of the loaned security.
 All securities loans can be terminated on demand by either the Treasurer or the borrower.
-At June 30, 2008, the maturity of these loans was one hundred eighty-five (185) days.
+At June 30, 2009, the maturity of these loans was eighty-two (82) days.
 Cash collateral is invested in instruments of the same type the Treasurer is allowed to invest in by statute.
-At year-end, 42 percent of the cash investments had an average maturity of one (1) day, with the overall average maturity being sixteen (16) days.
+At year-end, 58 percent of the cash investments had an average maturity of one (1) day, with the overall average maturity being forty (40) days.
 The Treasurer did not have the ability to pledge or sell collateral securities absent a borrower default.
-The securities lending agent provides indemnification if the borrowers fail to return the underlying securities (and if the collateral is inadequate to replace the securities lent) or fails to pay the Treasurer for income distributions by the securities' issuers while the securities are on loan.
-There were no failures by any borrowers to return loaned securities or pay related income distributions during the fiscal year.
+The securities lending agent provides indemnification if the borrowers fail to return the underlying securities (and if the collateral is inadequate to replace the securities lent) or fails to pay the Treasurer for income distributions by the securities or pay related income distributions during the fiscal year.